 Taco-things are made from left overs, salsa, and cheese wrapped in a flour tortilla folded closed and fried in oil with a little picante sauce splashed over them.
 Sounds like a burrito, right?
 Well, when I worked at La Clinica years ago, my co-workers told me it couldn’t be a burrito because burritos aren’t made like that.
 They objected to me calling it a chimichanga or a taco for the same reason.
 I bowed to their expertise in all things Mexican and called it a taco-thing.
 They liked that least of all, but I stuck to my guns.
-I was a hippie, they were hippie-food, and they have been taco-things ever since.
+I was a hippie, this was hippie-food, and it’s been taco-things ever since.

 - chorizo or bacon

 - cooked, diced potatoes or refried beans

 - diced sweet peppers